sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 - Normalizing the state to avoid algorithm duplication.
 - Caching repeated conditions in a variable.
 - Replacing long groups of conditions with tables or maps.
+- Replacing long, repeated conditions with a formula.